 Provide a transcript to ensure access for Deaf viewers.

 Provide an image description near the image.
 The image description should communicate key visual information.
+Try to capture the story or message of the image in one to three sentences.
 On Facebook and Instagram, type the image description in the Status/Caption field.
 For images on Twitter, follow Twitter’s guide for inserting image descriptions.